 This article is part of the “DevOps War Stories” series.
 In each issue we hear what DevOps brings to a different organisation, we learn what worked and what didn’t, and chart the challenges faced during adoption.
 This time a very personal story on introducing a DevOps mindset at a large bank.
 In particular how the automation of configuration and release management processes enabled collaboration.

-In this article, author Mat Keep discusses the deployment best practices of MongoDB databases with focus on capacity planning and monitoring aspects.
-He also explains the topics like hardware selection, key metrics for monitoring and when it’s time to add shards.
+In this article, author Mat Keep discusses the deployment best practices of MongoDB databases with focus on capacity planning & monitoring aspects.
+He explains hardware selection, metrics & sharding.

 Docker is an open source tool to run applications inside of a Linux container, a kind of light-weight virtual machine.
 2